The Decagon will be introduced to your student around the fifth grade simply for the purpose of identification, and for no other reason.

 To find the area of a Regular Decagon we must know two things:

-2: The perpendicular distance from the center to one of its sides.
+2: The perpendicular distance from the center of the Decagon to one of its sides.
 (In 'math speak' this perpendicular distance is known as the APOTHEM!)
-In my diagram I have included 2 (there is a total of 10) and these are the blue lines.
-You can also see that these Apothem's are in fact the radius of a circle inscribed in the shape (constructed in green)
+In my diagram I have included 2 (there is a total of 10 in an decagon) and these are the blue lines.
+You can also see that these Apothem's are in fact the radius of a circle inscribed in the decagon (constructed in green).

-The Area of the decagon is calculated by first finding the area of one of the Isoscoles Triangles created by one side of the decagon, and two lines constructed from the center point to each vertex.
-Then you multiply this answer by 10, as there are ten of these triangles in the shape.
-These construction lines are in Orange in my diagram.
+The Area of the decagon is calculated by first finding the area of one of the Isosceles Triangles created by one side of the decagon, and two lines constructed from the center point to each vertex.
+Then you multiply this answer by 10, as there are ten of these triangles in a decagon.

 Area of any triangle is half its base multiplied by it perpendicular height.
 In this case

 We have 10 of these triangles in the decagon, so to get its area, we must get the area of ALL 10 triangles.

 10 times the length of one of its sides..

-To complete this, you will need a ruler, pencil, protractor, and a blank piece of paper!
+To complete this, you will need a ruler, pencil, protractor and a blank piece of paper!